This post may include affiliate links. Thank you for your support.

 I’m so thrilled you love this recipe and plan on making it again!!
 Thank you so much for coming back and letting me know how everything went over!

-I love the idea of making my own Greek seasoning!
+I now love making my own Greek seasoning!
 So handy to have in the pantry for grilling season, especially!

 Love homemade seasoning mixes and this one is going to be another staple in the pantry!